spykard/Classification-HMMs/README.md

 (8) **Autoregressive HMM** [ ] [ ] [ ] [ ] [Ephraim et al.](https://www.computer.org/csdl/proceedings-article/icassp/1988/00196638/12OmNynJMG9)] : Tackles the problem of capturing correlations between observed variables that are far away from each other in terms of time steps.

 (9) **Input-output HMM** [ ] [ ] [ ] [ ] [[Bengio et al.](http://papers.nips.cc/paper/964-an-input-output-hmm-architecture.pdf)] : Introduces observed variables that can influence either the hidden state variables, output variables or both.
 This technique can be particularly helpful in the domain of supervised learning for sequential data.
+However, I think it requires data/information about in the form of "before-after".

 (10) **Bidirectional HMM** [any-based] [ ] [ ] [ ] [[Zacher et al.](http://msb.embopress.org/content/msb/10/12/768.full.pdf)] [[Arani et al.](https://digital-library.theiet.org/content/journals/10.1049/iet-cvi.2017.0645)]